raylin98/LightBNB/README.md

 A simple multi-page Airbnb clone that uses a server-side Javascript to display the information form queries to web pages via SQL queries.

 This application was forked from [lighthouse-labs/LightBnB_WebApp](https://github.com/lighthouse-labs/LightBnB_WebApp).

+## Installation
+Install the LightBnB_WebApp `npm install` to install all dependecies.
+Once installed, run it `npm run local` and view the page at `localhost:3000`

+## Login
+To use the app, you can use a pre-existing account.

+Username: "trisanjacobs@gmail.com"

+Password: "password"

 ## Project Structure

 ```